-The Meelia Center provides the opportunity for over 70 students to become leaders in support of community service engagement.
-Work-study eligible students may work for the Center as their campus employment.
+The Meelia Center provides the opportunity for over 90 students to become leaders in support of community engagement.
+Student leaders are compensated through work-study, payroll, and grants.
 Student leadership can take place at the Center or right in the community, in roles that range from direct service to program support.
 Students begin their work at the Center in a role in which they are comfortable, and frequently will take on more responsibility as their interests and skills grow.
+For more information about the various leadership positions, please stop by the Center or visit our website.
+Positions are also posted on Handshake.